janverschelde/PHCpack/src/doc/source/options.rst

    to meet the wanted number of accurate decimal places in the solutions when applying Newton's method.

-phc -w : Witness Set Intersection using Diagonal Homotopies
+phc -w : witness set intersection using diagonal homotopies
 -----------------------------------------------------------

 This option wraps the diagonal homotopies to intersect two witness sets,